Crushers a.k.a. roller mills play a valuable role

-Through extensive feedback from clients and the industry – we’ve realised that the debate surrounding hammer mills versus roller mills will always be an ongoing one.
-However, the end product and it’s intended purpose should be the determining factor when deciding between the two.
+Extensive feedback from Roff clients and the industry has indicated that the debate surrounding hammer mills versus roller mills will be ongoing.
+However, the end product and its intended purpose should be the determining factor when deciding between the two.

-ROFF Industries manufactures and supply both hammer and roller mills of the highest quality to various industries such as animal feed production, breweries and even tea producers.
-We do, however, refer to our roller mills as crushers and will do so throughout the following articles.
+Roff Industries manufactures and supplies both hammer and roller mills of the highest quality to various industries, such as animal feed producers, breweries and even tea producers.
+Please note that we refer to our roller mills as “crushers”.

-Charl Marais, MD of ROFF says that some feed experts have the perception that crushers should only be used in feed milling to produce product smaller than 2000 microns.
+Charl Marais, Roff’s Managing Director, says that some feed experts have the perception that crushers should only be used in feed milling to produce product smaller than 2 000 microns.

-This perception, however, is incorrect according to Marais: “Start with a course grooved crusher and pass the product immediately after that through a second and finer set of crushers.
-A product of less than 1000 micron is possible with all the advantages of a crusher such as low capital expenditure for the process, energy efficiency, low maintenance, adjustability on the final product and low dust levels.”
+This perception, however, is incorrect according to Marais: “Start with a coarse grooved crusher and pass the product through a second and finer set of crushers immediately after that.
+A product of less than 1 000 microns is possible with all the advantages of a crusher such as low capital expenditure for the process, energy efficiency, low maintenance, adjustability on the final product and low dust levels.”

 BENEFITS OF CRUSHERS